zalmoxisus/redux-devtools-extension/docs/Troubleshooting.md

 Most likely you mutate the state.
 Check it by [adding `redux-immutable-state-invariant` middleware](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/examples/counter/store/configureStore.js#L3).

+### Last actions RE-APPLIED

+When you use `store.replaceReducer` the effect will be the same as for hot-reloading, where the extension is recomputing all the history again.
+To avoid that set [`shouldHotReload`](/docs/API/Arguments.md#shouldhotreload) parameter to `false`.

 ### It doesn't work with other store enhancers

 Usually the extension's store enhancer should be last in the compose.
 When you're using [`window.__REDUX_DEVTOOLS_EXTENSION_COMPOSE__`](/README.md#12-advanced-store-setup) or [`composeWithDevTools`](/README.md#13-use-redux-devtools-extension-package-from-npm) helper you don't have to worry about the enhancers order.
 However some enhancers ([like `redux-batched-subscribe`](https://github.com/zalmoxisus/redux-devtools-extension/issues/261)) also have this requirement to be the last in the compose.
 In this case you can use it like so: